puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 * [add the firewall module to the main manifest](#add-the-firewall-module-to-the-main-manifest).
 * [enforce the desired state of the `my_firewall` class](#enforce-the-desired-state-of-the-my_firewall-class).

+> Before starting this walkthrough, you might want to complete the previous exercises in the [essential configuration tasks](./quick_start_essential_config.html).
+For this walkthrough, you should be logged in as root or administrator on your nodes.

 ## Install Puppet and the Puppet Agent

 If you haven't already done so, you'll need to get Puppet installed.
 See the [system requirements][sys_req] for supported platforms.